google/or-tools/README.md

 `npm run build:wasm` bootstraps the emsdk, configures CMake, and rebuilds the `cp_sat_runtime` WebAssembly target (including the generated `cp_sat_runtime.d.ts`).
-The high-level API surface in `javascript/site/cp_sat_api.ts` wraps that runtime, and the post-build step mirrors `cp_sat_runtime.wasm` into `javascript/site/public` so Vite can serve it during development.
+The high-level API surface lives in `javascript/lib/cp_sat_api.ts`, and Vite builds that entry via `vite.lib.config.ts`, emitting both the library (`build/javascript/lib/cp_sat_api.js`) and the worker bundle while the `cp_sat_runtime.*` artifacts remain under `build/javascript/wasm` so both the dev server and downstream consumers point at a single runtime location.

-The frontend is bundled via Vite (see `vite.config.ts`).
-All `.ts` entrypoints under `javascript/site` are compiled and emitted into `build/site`, so individual HTML pages no longer need to include separate `<script>` tags for the Emscripten glue and our handwritten APIs.
+The frontend is bundled via Vite (see `vite.site.config.ts`).
+All `.ts` entrypoints under `javascript/site` are compiled and emitted into `build/javascript/site`, so individual HTML pages no longer need to include separate `<script>` tags for the Emscripten glue and our handwritten APIs.